Paulinojr/beer-e-commerce/README.md

 │   ├── 📄 App.jsx           # Main application component
 │   └── 📄 main.jsx          # Entry point for the application

-I used Context API for state management.
-I used vite config to proxy all requests to the local backend
+I used Context API for state management and SCSS for styling (no library was needed).
+I used vite config to proxy all requests to the local backend.

-For the backend, I started a simple Node.js project and used express to define the routes.
+For the backend, I started a simple Node.js project and used express to define the GET routes.